EarthZetaOrg/ai-trading-bot/docs/bot-usage.md

 ### Where to store custom data

-Freqtrade allows the creation of a user-data directory using `freqtrade create-userdir --userdir someDirectory`.
+earthzetaorg allows the creation of a user-data directory using `earthzetaorg create-userdir --userdir someDirectory`.
 This directory will look as follows:

 ```